stewdio/blackswan/README.md

 - NOW WORKS: hover / click on SHIFT, OPTION, CAPS, etc should activate those things just like hitting the real buttons.
 EXCEPTIONS: caps-lock. does not log to the receipt generator. does this require adding "channels" to every single key?!

-- RECEIPT. comp.generateReport() now outputs a receipt of the experience.
+- RECEIPT. comp.generateReceipt() now outputs a receipt of the experience.
 Need to capture hover events as well tho.
 Needs more debugging too. auto downloads as text file when song ends?
+THIS SHOULD SHOW UP BEFORE THE SONG IS OVER AS AN OVERLAY DIV!!!!!!!!

+- Can we make a sphere out of the keyboard keys?
+And the key press fires them outward (larger radius) from the sphere?